SYDNEY CANTATA PROJECT

 About

-Since launching in 2023, the Cantata Project has performed eighteen of JS Bach’s cantatas, including the Ascension Oratorio, Coffee Cantata, as well as two cantatas by Dieterich Buxtehude, Miserere in C minor by Jan Dismas Zelenka and the Magnificat in D by CPE Bach.
-All concerts are performed on period instruments, and in 2025, we are presenting six concerts at churches around Sydney, including St Martin’s Anglican Church Killara (Living Hope Anglican) and St Stephen’s Newtown.
+Since launching in 2023, the Cantata Project has already performed thirty-one of Bach’s cantatas, including the Ascension Oratorio, Coffee Cantata, as well as works by Telemann, Buxtehude, Zelenka, and C.P.E.
+Bach’s Magnificat in D. All concerts are performed on period instruments, and this year, we are presenting six concerts at churches across Sydney, including St Martin’s Killara and St Stephen’s Newtown.

-We look forward to seeing you at our next concert as we continue to explore the wonders of Bach’s cantatas.
+We warmly invite you to join us at our next concert as we continue to explore and celebrate the enduring richness of Bach’s cantatas.

 Mailing List